-RIAM is also director and manager under the Articles of Association of Affiliated investment institutions.
+RIAM is also director and manager under the Articles of Association of other investment institutions of the Robeco Group.
 For a current summary of these investment institutions and information about them, please refer to the Website.

 The AFM has reviewed this Prospectus.
 The Prospectus meets the provisions of Section 118, paragraph 1 and Appendix I to the BGfo.